AdobeDocs/audience-manager.en/help/using/c-features/traits/trait-comparison-operators.md

 snippet: y
 ---

-# Working with Comparison Operators in Trait Builder{#working-with-comparison-operators-in-trait-builder}
+# Working with Comparison Operators in Trait Builder {#working-with-comparison-operators-in-trait-builder}

 This article describes the comparison operators used by Trait Builder.

- **Purpose of Comparison Operators**
+## Purpose of Comparison Operators

 <!--